stg-tud/apsa/2019/5-Monotone-Framework/MonotoneFrameworks.md

 RD_{exit}(pc_{i}) =  (RD_{entry}(pc_{i}) \backslash kill(block(pc_{i})) \cup gen(block(pc_{i})))
 $$

-^ They are very similar in their general structure.
+^ Also if we additionally consider the live variables and very busy expressions analyses, they are very similar in their general structure.

 ---